Mararsh/MyBox/alpha/MyBox/src/main/resources/doc/en/README.md

 ## Personal

-1. All functions are executed locally.
+1. All functions are executed in local host.
+2. All data are saved in local host.
-2. No register/login/DataCenter/Cloud.
+3. No register/login/DataCenter/Cloud.
-3. Access network only when user requests.
+4. Access network only when user requests.
-4. Only read/write data which user need.
+5. Only read/write data which user need.

 ## Friendly

-1. Provide tips of current function.
+1. Provide tips of current function/interface.
 2. Remember user's inputs or selections, and provide histories list.
 3. Interfaces can be adjusted and some panes can be hidden.
-4. Pop current texts, image, or data.
+4. Behaviours of some controls can be chosen.
-5. Provide buttons or menu items to execute relative functions easily.
+5. Provide context menu and function menu to texts/image/html/data.
+6. Current texts/image/html/data can be popped.
+7. Clipboards of texts/image/data can be managed.
-6. Provide examples and useful information.
+8. Provide examples and useful information.
+9. Appearance of interface and controls can be chosen and modified.

 ## Embedded Database System

 1. Embedded derby which is free and open sources.
-2. Derby can run in embedded mode or in network mode(Only visible to local processes).
+2. Derby can run in embedded mode or in network mode(Only visible to processes of local host).
 3. User can access and modify MyBox internal data.
 4. User can define and use database tables, and execute SQL statements.